 We were curious: how is all this growth impacting architecture, engineering, and construction firms in the area?
 Is the bourbon-boom changing building there too?

 “We live in a world of building brands,” says Doninger.
 “When people visit us, they aren’t just visiting a building.
 It needs to tell a brand story.
 When we first started, architects and builders didn’t necessarily understand that storytelling component.
 Now, there’s a much higher level of attention to detail.
 Together we’re telling stories through stone, water, wood.
-The consultants we use again are well versed in that language of storytelling.”
+The consultants we are using are well versed in that language of storytelling.”

 Another well known Kentucky distillery finds value in working with brand savvy partners in the area as well.